Channel Descriptions

 Format Outline:

-- Educational sessions are 60 minutes in length, involve 1-3 presenters, and address topics within OEHS.
-They may be delivered as traditional lectures, interactive problem-solving sessions, or other setups.
-We encourage sessions to involve attendee participation and for presenters to create engaging educational experiences.
+- Educational Sessions: 60 minutes in length, involving 1–3 presenters.
+These address OEHS topics via lectures, interactive problem-solving, or other formats.
+We encourage attendee participation and engaging experiences.

 Description: Professional Development Courses (PDCs) are held immediately before and after AIHA Connect.
 PDCs are live events that include in-person and sometimes virtual attendees.
 Similar to a workshop, they can involve lectures, discussions, and problem solving or hands-on exercises.